course-details-portlet

 • The student has an overview of the legal system, case management and court procedures.

-• The student will have an understanding of legal terminology in relation to psychology and the role of expert in criminal law, tort law, and child law.
+• The student has an understanding of legal terminology in relation to psychology and the role of expert in criminal law, tort law, and child law.

 • The student has detailed knowledge of a number of conditions that one often encounters in the judicial and prison system than in other clinical settings, and of the most commonly used assessment methods for risk of violent behavior.